-State Environmental Planning Policies (SEPPs) Consistent NO N/A State Environmental Planning Policy No 50 Canal Estate Development YES NO ✓ State Environmental Planning Policy No 55 Remediation of Land ✓ There is no change to the use of the land for residential purposes and as such the SEPP does not apply State Environmental Planning Policy No 64 Advertising and signage V State Environmental Planning Policy No 65 Design Quality of Residential Flat Development √The proposed zoning does not permit residential apartment development State Environmental Planning Policy 70 - Affordable Housing (Revised Schemes) 1 State Environmental Planning Policy (Affordable Rental Housing) 2009 ✓ The proposal will not affect the provisions of the SEPP.
+State Environmental Consistent NI/A Planning Policies (SEPPs) Yes No N/A State Environmental Planning Policy No 65 Design Quality of Residential Flat Development ✓ The proposed zoning does not permit residential apartment development State Environmental Planning Policy 70 - Affordable Housing (Revised Schemes) ✓ State Environmental Planning Policy (Affordable Rental Housing) 2009 ✓ The proposal will not affect the provisions of the SEPP.
 It is acknowledged that the provisions relating to residential flat buildings will no longer apply.
 State Environmental Planning Policy (BASIX) 2004 ✓ Any subsequent development applications will be compliant with these provisions State Environmental Planning Policy (Coastal Management) 2018 ✓ The proposal does not affect the provisions of the SEPP State Environmental Planning Policy (Concurrences) 2018 ✓ Applies to the whole of the State.
 Not relevant to this proposed amendment.

-State Environmental Planning Policies (SEPPs) Consistent YES NO N/A State Environmental Planning Policy (Educational establishments and childcare facilities) 2017. ✓ The proposal does not affect the provisions of the SEPP State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 ✓ The proposal does not affect the provisions of the SEPP State Environmental Planning Policy (Housing for Seniors or People with a Disability) 2004 √The proposal does not affect the provisions of the SEPP State Environmental Planning Policy (Infrastructure) 2007 ✓ The proposal does not affect the provisions of the SEPP State Environmental Planning Policy (Mining, Petroleum Production and Extractive Industries) 2007 ✓ State Environmental Planning Policy (Miscellaneous Consent Provisions) 2007 ✓ The proposal does not affect the provisions of the SEPP State Environmental Planning Policy (Primary Production and Rural Development) 2019 → State Environmental Planning Policy (State and Regional Development) 2011 ✓ State Environmental Planning Policy (State Significant Precincts) 2005 ✓ The site is not identified as a State Significant Precinct State Environmental Planning Policy (Vegetation in Non Rural Areas) 2017 ✓ The proposal does not affect the provisions of the SEPP Deemed SEPPs Sydney Regional Environmental Plan (Sydney Harbour Catchment) 2005 ✓

-State Environmental Planning Policies (SEPPs) Consistent YES NO N/A Draft SEPPs Environmental SEPP - the protection and management of our natural environment ✓
+State Environmental Planning Policy (Educational establishments and childcare facilities) 2017. ✓ The proposal does not affect the provisions of the SEPP State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 ✓ The proposal does not affect the provisions of the SEPP

+State Environmental Consistent N/A Planning Policies (SEPPs) Yes No N/A State Environmental Planning Policy (Infrastructure) 2007 ✓ The proposal does not affect the provisions of the SEPP State Environmental Planning Policy (Mining, Petroleum Production and Extractive Industries) 2007 ✓ State Environmental Planning Policy (Miscellaneous Consent Provisions) 2007 ✓ The proposal does not affect the provisions of the SEPP State Environmental Planning Policy (Primary Production and Rural Development) 2019 ✓ State Environmental Planning Policy (State and Regional Development) 2011 ✓ State Environmental Planning Policy (State Significant Precincts) 2005 ✓ The site is not identified as a State Significant Precinct State Environmental Planning Policy (Vegetation in Non Rural Areas) 2017 ✓ The proposal does not affect the provisions of the SEPP Deemed SEPPs Sydney Regional Environmental Plan (Sydney Harbour Catchment) 2005 ✓ Draft SEPPs Environmental SEPP - the protection and management of our natural environment ✓